Mini-Sylar/Anime-Info-Platform/Documentation/EN.md

  ┗ 📜style.css
 ```

-> The **Documentation** folder holds an EN . md documentation file(this file you're viewing), with the posibility that documentations in other languages could later be added.
+> The [**Documentation**](https://github.com/Mini-Sylar/Anime-Info-Platform/tree/master/Documentation) folder holds an [**EN.md**](https://github.com/Mini-Sylar/Anime-Info-Platform/blob/master/Documentation/EN.md) documentation file(this file you're viewing), with the posibility that documentations in other languages could later be added.

-> The **fonts** folder contains Dexapro ttf font file as part of the styling.
+> The [**fonts**](https://github.com/Mini-Sylar/Anime-Info-Platform/tree/master/fonts) folder contains Dexapro ttf font file as part of the styling.

-> The **images** folder contains images(yeah).
+> The [**images**](https://github.com/Mini-Sylar/Anime-Info-Platform/tree/master/images) folder contains images(yeah).
 There is a 404 image used when the call to the API doesn't return the anime's banner image.
 A doodle image for the about and contact page.
 The webpage's icon.
 The preloading images before a show is selected (for mobile devices and desktop).

->The **javascript** folder contains an index.js file, concerned with logic and the fetch from Anilist's API.
+>The [**javascript**](https://github.com/Mini-Sylar/Anime-Info-Platform/tree/master/javascript) folder contains an index.js file, concerned with logic and the fetch from Anilist's API.

->The **styles** folder contains a style-contact.css file used in the about and contact pages.
+>The [**styles**](https://github.com/Mini-Sylar/Anime-Info-Platform/tree/master/styles) folder contains a style-contact.css file used in the about and contact pages.

-> The **about.html** page gives a gist on the aim of the project and its features.
+> The [**about.html**](https://github.com/Mini-Sylar/Anime-Info-Platform/blob/master/about.html) page gives a gist on the aim of the project and its features.

-> The **contact.html** page, lets user reach back to the DEV.
+> The [**contact.html**](https://github.com/Mini-Sylar/Anime-Info-Platform/blob/master/contact.html) page, lets user reach back to the DEV.

-> The **index.html** page is the root/main page of the application.
+> The [**index.html**](https://github.com/Mini-Sylar/Anime-Info-Platform/blob/master/index.html) page is the root/main page of the application.

-> The **README . md** file gives a quick overview of the project.
+> The [**README.md**](https://github.com/Mini-Sylar/Anime-Info-Platform/blob/master/README.md) file gives a quick overview of the project.

-> The **style.css** is the stylesheet used in the index . html file.
+> The [**style.css**](https://github.com/Mini-Sylar/Anime-Info-Platform/blob/master/style.css) is the stylesheet used in the index . html file.

 <br />